Eduardo3gtz/meli-order-management-system/readme.md

 ## Database Access

+### Development Environment

-The application uses an H2 in-memory database for development purposes.
-You can access the H2 Console to view and query the database directly.
+The development environment uses an H2 in-memory database.
+You can access the H2 Console to view and query the database directly when running in development mode.

 **H2 Console Access:**